IntelligentMechanicsLab/PINN-VRFB/README.md

 ## Overview
-This repository provides the dataset associated with the following papers.
+This repository provides the dataset (22 experiment tests) associated with the following papers.
 If you use this dataset in your work, please cite them as listed below:

 ## Citation